jessedc/JCTiledScrollView/talk_outline.md

  * Insisting on iOS 3 compatibility caused a number of problems supporting high resolution displays without _[CALayer contentsScale]_ and having to check for _[UIScreen screenScale]_
  * I just **couldn't** get it right.
 I was going round in circles, adjusting zoom scales, levelsOfDetail.

-### 3. Introduction to CATiledLayer
+### 3. My Introduction to CATiledLayer
  * WWDC 2010 scroll view talk mentioned CATiledLayer in an iOS4 context, but no retina display details
  * My understanding of CALayers and [CALayer contentsScale] and [UIView contentScaleFactor] were severely limited
+ * Most CATiledLayer info was OSX, or PDF related and just didn't solve my immediate issue
  * I was struggling to ask the right questions
  * First demo project created in 2010, but just couldn't get it right

-#### I had two requirements: understand the effect the retina display was having on my views
-* Work out what CATiledLayer was actually doing
+#### Main goals of the CATiledLayer project
+ * CATiledLayer in a scrollView with programable zoom levels
+ * Seamless integration into iOS4+
+ * Seamless integration between retina / non-retina screens
-* Provide only one set of tiles, not @2x images like I was previously.
+ * Provide only one sized tile (not @2x)

 ### 4. Finally, in late 2011 I worked it out

 > I'll try and give as much insight as possible, but most of this is based on my trial, error and reflection rather than a 100% understanding of everything.
+Most of my issues revolved around using the Apple Demo code as an example, rather than actually understanding it from the ground up.

  * Everyone is always saying each UIView is backed by a CALayer
  * All good CALayer documentation and the main Core Animation Programming Guide is OSX based
  * NSView is not CALayer backed, so if you're starting with no idea, this difference can mean a lot
  * The missing piece is that the _drawRect:_ method on a UIView subclass is essentially the same as it's underlying CALayer's delegate callback _drawLayer:inContext:_ that all the documentation talks about
- * It's also important to note that CALayer's _contentsScale_ method is set as it's created by it's accompanying UIView in iOS
+ * A CALayer's _contentsScale_ property is set on creation by it's accompanying UIView in iOS
- * Finally, UIView/CoreGraphics handles _contentsScale_ and _contentScaleFactor_  for you **most** of the time
+ * UIView/CoreGraphics handles _contentsScale_ and _contentScaleFactor_  for you **most** of the time (see Retina display)

- Apple's docs on [Supporting High Resolution screens][1]:

-> [You] may need to adjust [Core Animation Layers] drawing code to account for scale factors.
-Normally, when you draw in your view’s _drawRect:_ method ... of the layer’s delegate, the system automatically adjusts the graphics context to account for scale factors. **However**, knowing or changing that scale factor might still be necessary when your view does one of the following:

-> * Creates additional Core Animation layers with **different scale factors** and composites them into its own content.

- * CATiledLayer just a a CALayer subclass, that's instantiated as a UIView's layer, and then uses _drawRect:_ and it's _contentScale_ is the same as it's UIView
+ * CATiledLayer is just a CALayer subclass that's instantiated as a UIView's layer; it uses _drawRect:_ and _contentScale_ is the same as it's UIView
  * Although I had no specific examples at this point, the pieces started to come together.

-#### Here's a basic CATiledLayer UIView subclass implementation
+#### A basic CATiledLayer UIView subclass implementation

     +(Class)layerClass
     {